 Take, for example, a dialogue between Grigorescu and the lesser-known Florina Lăzărescu (Coulin) in which Grigorescu asks “But where is Romania, the homeland, the friends among whom you feel good, without feeling uprooted, without any guilt that you have done something bad?”
 It is through these personal expressions of an individual experience that a collective history forms and it is in these moments that this exhibition succeeds.

 As someone who is relatively new to the city of Berlin, I am more than familiar with this process of re-centering, of having to shift a referential frame and render a previous one irrelevant.
 But perhaps as a relative newcomer to Europe I found this exhibition more difficult to engage with than most, not already being as familiar with the history of Eastern Europe.
 Through the contributions of fourteen artists, Salonul de proiecte have attempted to subvert the usual approach of presenting an archival history, in order to rewrite and re-centre this history.
 Had they ventured further from the archival format typically used in historical museological display, these stories could have been more easily accessed.

 ‘This part that seemingly needs to get out through a place in my body’ was originally shown in Bucharest and, like the artists themselves, has since crossed borders to be shown in Belgium, before making its way to Berlin.
-As I walked around reading each artist’s individual story and slowly making sense of Romania’s Soviet history, I thought about the migration of this show and how its reception could change from place to place.
+As I walked around reading each artist’s individual story and slowly making sense of Romania’s Communist history, I thought about the migration of this show and how its reception could change from place to place.
 I couldn’t help but feel like maybe it was fitting that I found difficulty in engaging with a show that aims to subvert the very perspective I assume.

 ‘This part that seemingly needs to get out through a place in my body’